Wild parsnip (Pastinaca sativa)

 Control

-For more information on control techniques, visit the Wild parsnip factsheet [exit DNR] by University of Wisconsin-Extension.
+For more information on control techniques, visit the Wild parsnip factsheet [exit DNR] by the University of Wisconsin-Extension.

 Resources